Pidyon haben: Origin

+The arakhin laws set the redemption price of different classes of people whose "value" was consecrated; the price for a male child under five years is similarly five shekels.

+The Torah describes the tribe of Levi (to which the priests belong) as having inherited the role of divine service which previously belonged to the firstborns:

+According to the traditional rabbinic interpretation, even before the Exodus the priestly duties were reserved for the oldest son in each family.

+The priesthood was given specifically to the kohanim (Aaron and his descendants), and at the same time, it was instituted that the firstborn should be redeemed.
+The replacement of firstborns with Levites occurred following the golden calf episode; during that episode the Levites remained loyal to God.

+Laws

+The Shulchan Aruch states that when a Jewish woman gives birth to a firstborn male by natural means (i.e. a boy born vaginally and not by Caesarean section) then the child must be "redeemed".
+The father of the child must "redeem" the child from a known kohen representing the original Temple priesthood, for the sum of five silver shekels, or equivalent in another nation's currency (if it has silver currency of the correct weight).

 This redemption ceremony is performed when at least thirty days have passed since the child's birth.
 If the 31st day falls on Shabbat or a festival, the redemption is delayed, because any sort of business transaction is not allowed on those days.
 The elapsed days are counted from sunset to sunset, and the day of birth counts as the first day.
 While the redemption could be performed immediately after dark on the 31st night, it is usually done the next day; but if the 31st day is a fast day, it is done the previous night, so that it can be accompanied by a festive meal.
 It is also possible to hold the ceremony on the 30th day itself, if it will be impossible to perform it the next day, so long as at least one synodic month has passed since the moment of birth.